 We need to sell 650,000 tickets in order to award the property.
-This article explains why we need to generate £1,300,000 in revenue to award a property that has been valued at £750,000, and what happens if we don't.
+This article explains why we need to generate £1,300,000 in revenue to award a property that has been valued at £750,000.

 A brief history and a little insight